 The Vestibular system is positioned within the inner ear and it is responsible for our sense of balance and coordination.

 There are a notable number of specially developed sensory integration programs for autism disorders that focus on therapy using various techniques types of swinging.
 Hanging upside down, rocking movement, and spinning– all these swinging activities stimulate the vestibular system, and a hanging chair can support them.

-Setting up a hanging chair for kids inside your home is simple and inexpensive.
+Setting up a hanging chair for autistic kids inside your home is simple and inexpensive.
 So why not to put one in the child’s room, playroom or living room for a retreat or a therapy corner for an autistic child?

 A hammock chair, hanging nest or an indoor swing are all relatively low-priced, easy to find and do not take up a lot of space.